isomerpages/isomer-designacademy/resources/external-sharings/_posts/2023-08-20-post-MOE x Isomer Content Sharing WOrkshop.md

 description: ""
 image: ""
 ---
-*This sharing was done in collaboration with the MOE was run twice on 7 Sep 2022 and 14 Sep 2022 with a total of 35 school representatives.*
+*This sharing was done in collaboration with the MOE for a content design workshop held on 22 Aug 2023*

 ---